closed-up homes during the chilly flu season makes them virtual incubators of the

 That said, what you probably shouldn't wash with is anti-bacterial soaps.
 They may actually cause more viruses in the long run by making germs resistant our cleaning efforts.

 Besides, basic soap works just fine.
-(It's cheaper, too.)
+(And it's cheaper, too.)

-With a tissue or, when you're without, an elbow will do.
+When you have signs of cold and flu - such as a cough - cover it with a tissue.
+When you're without, an elbow will do.
 Then throw the tissue away.
 (Keep the elbow.)

 This is because when a coughed-into hand touches a solid surface, viruses and germs are granted entryway to another warm place to stay.
 And share the germy love with all you meet in the hours ahead.
 Ick.